Skip to main content

 Quantity surveyors play a key role in the construction industry, ensuring that development costs are appropriately and accurately managed.
 Kingston University is a long-established Royal Institution of Chartered Surveyors partnership university, and this course will equip you with the skills and knowledge to start you on a career that offers enormous scope for team working, travel and financial rewards.

-This course is fully accredited by the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Building (CIOB).
+This course is fully accredited by the Royal Institution of Chartered Surveyors (RICS).
+Chartered Institute of Building (CIOB) accreditation is pending.

 The MSc programme delivered at our partner institutions is not currently accredited by the RICS or CIOB.